 What My Young Colleagues Have Taught Me

-A former money manager turned ski instructor loves learning new tricks working alongside Millennials and Gen Xers
+An ex-money manager turned ski instructor loves working with Gen X and Gen Y'ers

 A financial guru on MPR’s Sound Money and chief executive of a successful money management firm, Erica Whittlinger de-stressed by chucking it all to become a ski instructor in Park City, Utah.
 She also conducts retirement and investment workshops for small businesses, professional associations and affinity groups.
 Contact her at email@example.com.